Information for LL.M. students

 Job searching for LL.M. students is significantly different compared to J.D. students.
 LL.M.s are often considered lateral

 hires for firms, regardless of their experience level.
-LL.M.s from countries other than the United States are limited to

 Before Starting Classes